tavisirbu2310/3tierarchtemplate/README.md

 - app tier and db tier subnets are private, which is the default
 - web tier is public which means its been set up to use an Internet Gateway.
 This works by creating a new route table, assigning the subnets that I want to be private into this route table and then creating a route that connects to the internet through the Internet Gateway that's also created in the template

+Note: it is important that the subnets do not have any overlapping IPs, so I set up all those CIDR blocks with this in mind

 This can be improved by also creating a NAT Gateway and using it for the private subnets so that the app and db tiers have outbound access to the internet but continue to stay private to outside connections.
 This would be beneficial so that things like updates or external API calls could be easily set up in the private subnet resources.
 But I chose to not do this because this falls outside of the free tier of AWS and I wanted to have all my resources deployed and running as well, but also the cost to stay as low as possible.

 #### Web tier